Incarceration in the United States: Incarceration phase

-While serving a sentence, measures have been put in place to allow parents to exercise their duty as role models and caretakers.
+While serving a sentence, measures have been put in place to enable parents to fulfill their duties as role models and caretakers.
 New York allows newborns to be with their mothers for up to one year.
-Studies have shown that parental, specifically maternal, presence during a newborn's early development are crucial to both physical and cognitive development.
+Studies have shown that parental, specifically maternal, presence during a newborn's early development is crucial to both physical and cognitive development.
 Ohio law requires nursery support for pregnant inmates in its facilities.
 California also has a stake in the support of incarcerated parents, too, through its requirement that women in jail with children be transferred to a community facility that can provide pediatric care.
-These regulations are supported by the research on early child development that argue it is imperative that infants and young children are with a parental figure, preferably the mother, to ensure proper development.
+These regulations are supported by the research on early child development that argues infants and young children must be with a parental figure, preferably the mother, to ensure proper development.
 This approach received support at the federal level when then-Deputy Attorney General Sally Yates instituted several family-friendly measures, for certain facilities, including: improving infrastructure for video conferencing and informing inmates on how to contact their children if they were placed in the foster care system, among other improvements.

 Re-entry phase

 The last phase of the incarceration process is re-entry back into the community, but more importantly, back into the family structure.
 Though the time away is painful for the family, it does not always welcome back the previously incarcerated individual with open arms.
 Not only is the transition into the family difficult, but also into society as they are faced with establishing secure housing, insurance, and a new job.
 As such, policymakers find it necessary to ease the transition of an incarcerated individual to the pre-arrest situation.
 Of the four outlined phases, re-entry is the least emphasized from a public policy perspective.
 This is not to say it is the least important, however, as there are concerns that time in a correctional facility can deteriorate the caretaking ability of some prisoners.
-As a result, Oklahoma has taken measurable strides by providing parents with the tools they need to re-enter their families, including classes on parenting skills.
+As a result, Oklahoma has made measurable strides by providing parents with the tools they need to re-enter their families, including parenting classes.